 If you go

-A walk with Marrakech Food Tours is the perfect time to trust someone else’ good instincts for food safety and authenticity, and just enjoy it!
+A good food walk is the perfect time to trust someone else’ good instincts for food safety and authenticity, and just enjoy it!
 The range of foodie experiences on offer provides several slightly different takes on the city’s food scene and locations.

 - Our evening street food tour took us to carefully chosen places in the streets and back alleys of the medina, places we would never have found on our own.